 Do you have big New Year’s Eve plans?
+Whether you do or not, you have to make these DIY New Year’s Eve Noisemakers with the kids!
 It has never been a big holiday for us.
 Up until a couple years ago, my husband worked in the restaurant business, so he was always working.

 I still enjoy doing something fun for the kids, especially as they have gotten older and have a little better understanding of News Year’s.